The Most Comprehensive Guide to Google Ads Marketing for SaaS

 This particular segment is people interested in purchasing software with business applications, such as word processing, spreadsheet, presentation, or dictation software.
 Due to the nature of this audience, we foresee it performing well for Proposify.

 If we added this in-market audience as “targeting,” then Google would only display ads if a user fits into that bucket of people, thus limiting your reach substantially.

 If we added this audience as an “observation,” then Google would start to give us insights into all click, conversion and engagement metrics but continue to show our ads to other users that don’t fit into this audience.

 Observation is the setting we recommend starting with, and here is why.

-Over time you can start to see which in-market audiences perform well or not.
+Over time you can start to see which in-market audiences perform well.
 Now armed with these insights, you can increase, decrease bids OR decide to exclude an in-market audience altogether.
 It will ultimately help you lower your CAC.

-You may be asking yourself, which in-market audiences should I include at the beginning?
+You may ask yourself, which in-market audiences should I include at the beginning?